Richard Sackler

-Early life
+Early life and education

 Sackler was born in 1945 in Roslyn, New York, the son of Beverly (Feldman) and Raymond Sackler.

-He received a bachelor's degree from Columbia College, followed by an MD degree from the New York University School of Medicine.
+He received a bachelor's degree from Columbia College, followed by a M.D. degree from the New York University School of Medicine.

 Career

 Sackler joined Purdue Pharma in 1971, as assistant to his father, the company's president.
 He became head of research and development and head of marketing.
-Sackler was a key figure in the development of Oxycontin being the moving force behind Purdue Pharma's research around 1990 that pushed Oxycontin to replace MS Contin that was about to have generic competition.
+Sackler was a key figure in the development of Oxycontin, being the moving force behind Purdue Pharma's research around 1990 that pushed Oxycontin to replace MS Contin that was about to have generic competition.
 Sackler also worked to enlist Russell Portenoy and J. David Haddox into working within the medical community to push a new narrative claiming that opioids were not highly addictive.
 In pushing Oxycontin through to FDA approval in 1995, Sackler managed to get the FDA to approve a claim that Oxycontin was less addictive than other pain killers, although no studies on how addictive it was or how likely it was to be abused had been conducted as part of the approval process.
 The addictive nature of opiates has been known for several decades.

 Sackler became president in 1999.
 In 2001, he issued an email to employees of the company urging them to push a narrative that addiction to Oxycontin was caused by the "criminal" addicts who had the addiction, and not caused by anything in the drug itself.
 Sackler also urged pharmaceutical representatives to urge doctors to prescribe as high doses as possible to increase the company profits.

 He was made co-chairman in 2003.
 Sackler was in charge of the research department that developed OxyContin.
 As president, he approved the targeted marketing schemes to promote sales of OxyContin to doctors, pharmacists, nurses, academics, and others.
 Shelby Sherman, an ex-Purdue sales rep, has called these marketing schemes "graft".

 In 2008, Sackler, with the knowledge of Mortimer Sackler and Jonathan Sackler, made Purdue Pharma measure its "performance" in proportion to not only the number but also the strength of the doses it sold, despite allegedly knowing that sustained high doses of OxyContin risked serious side effects, including addiction.

 In 2015, Sackler was deposed by four lawyers in Louisville, Kentucky.
-The deposition concerned the development and marketing of OxyContin under the watch of him and his family, who were and are active board members of their private company, Purdue Pharma.
+The deposition concerned the development and marketing of OxyContin under his watch and that of his family, who were and are active board members of their private company, Purdue Pharma.
 The marketing and prescribing of OxyContin in Pike County, Kentucky, was of particular interest.